DennisSkoko/website/README.md

 ## How to run
 To start the server then execute `npm start`.
+If you are developing you can execute `npm run start:w` instead.
+Then the process will watch the files and restart whenever you edit a file.

 ## Testing
 To test the application then execute `npm test`.